kauahaymon/demo-dao-jdbc/README.md

 - **CRUD Operations**:
     - Perform Create, Read, Update, and Delete operations on sellers and departments.
-- **List and** :
+- **List and Find** :
-    - List all sellers and departments, and find specific records based on various criteria.
+    - List all sellers and departments, and find specific records based on their department or id.
 - **Separation of Concerns**:
     - Utilizes the DAO design pattern to separate the data access logic from the business logic, promoting a cleaner and more maintainable code-base.